Beef Goulash

 In fact, goulash is very similar to Italian bolognese or ragu, simply meaning to saute vegetables and meat together.

 Goulash is the ultimate in one-dish meals.
 It is also the ultimate in comfort food.
-In fact, Goulash gained its popularity in the US during the mid 20th century for the same reason other comfort foods dishes like Salisbury Steak and meatloaf did.
+In fact, Goulash gained its popularity in the US during the mid 20th century for the same reason other comfort foods dishes like Salisbury Steak and stuffed meatloaf did.

 Is was cheap.
 Ground beef was much cheaper than other cuts of beef, chicken or pork.
 A little could go a long way.